The Project Finance Law Review: Counterparty Risk

 A project financier should also assess the impact of insolvency laws on relevant counterparty risk positions.

-For example, Australia has recently introduced, as of 1 July 2018, ipso facto insolvency legislation designed to provide greater opportunities to restructure failing businesses during external administration.
+For example, Australian insolvency law contains ipso facto rules designed to provide greater opportunities to restructure failing businesses during external administration.
 This legislation restricts enforcement of contractual rights (including termination) triggered by certain insolvency events.

 Without detailing the provisions, the legislation may result in a project company not being able to terminate a long-term supply agreement or commodity sales contract solely for the insolvency of its counterparty, without a performance breach.
 While there will usually be some sort of performance breach in due course, this legislation could make management of counterparty insolvency (and the replacement of the relevant contract) more challenging.